markoaleksandrovic/my-first-repos./README.md

-# my-first-repos.
+# My First Project

-My first repository.
+Welcome to my first GitHub project!

+## Description

+This is a simple project to learn GitHub basics.

+## Features

+- Instructions for beginners.

+- Easy-to-follow examples.